-- 2.1 The GPR Asia Pacific Top 30 ESG Index includes 30 property stocks classified to the Asia Pacific region The regional index include the property stocks with the highest monthly trading volume, measured as the twelve month trading volume in US dollars over the previous twelve months. - 2.2 Only stock exchange quoted companies without restrictions on foreign ownership are eligible for inclusion in the GPR Asia Pacific Top 30 ESG Index. - 2.3 Companies are eligible when the free float market capitalization, calculated as the share price times the number of outstanding shares available for trading, is over 50 million USD for two consecutive months, and when the free float percentage is at least 15%. - 2.4 Companies included must have at least 75% of operational turnover derived from investment activities (property investment companies) or investment and development activities combined (hybrid property companies).
+- 2.1 The GPR Asia Pacific Top 30 Index includes 30 property stocks classified to the Asia Pacific region The regional index include the property stocks with the highest monthly trading volume, measured as the twelve month trading volume in US dollars over the previous twelve months. - 2.2 Only stock exchange quoted companies without restrictions on foreign ownership are eligible for inclusion in the GPR Asia Pacific Top 30 Index. - 2.3 Companies are eligible when the free float market capitalization, calculated as the share price times the number of outstanding shares available for trading, is over 50 million USD for two consecutive months, and when the free float percentage is at least 15%. - 2.4 Companies included must have at least 75% of operational turnover derived from investment activities (property investment companies) or investment and development activities combined (hybrid property companies).
 In the latter case at least 25% of operational turnover needs to be derived from investment activities. - 2.5 Operational turnover is determined using figures of the latest available financial statements of the property company.
-If operational turnover cannot be derived from these financial statements, property assets will serve as the criterion to determine inclusion. - 2.6 The GPR Asia Pacific Top 30 ESG Index includes office, residential, retail, industrial, diversified, hotel and healthcare property companies.
+If operational turnover cannot be derived from these financial statements, property assets will serve as the criterion to determine inclusion. - 2.6 The GPR Asia Pacific Top 30 Index includes office, residential, retail, industrial, diversified, hotel and healthcare property companies.
 Whenever a company derives at least 60% of operational turnover from one specific property type, the compiler considers this company to be specialized in this property sector.
 For companies in the hotel and healthcare sector, it must be certain they are an investor and not an operator.
 The financial information needs to be clear on how the income is derived, from which activities.
-In case of doubt, the company will not be included. - 2.7 The property stocks included in the GPR Asia Pacific Top 30 ESG Index are assigned a base weighting derived from (i) their free float market capitalization on the date of periodic adjustment and (ii) their GRESB score1.
-The methodology of the GPR Asia Pacific Top 30 ESG Index all conform to the UCITS investment directives set by the EU. - 2.8 Country weights are the sum of weighting factors of individual constituents in every country. - 2.9 If a company derives over 75% of the operational turnover from one country, not being the country of its primary stock listing, the company is placed in the index of the country in which the assets are located. - 2.10 In case of exclusion of a company from the index, the compiler will not assign another company for inclusion. - 2.11 Companies are included if the publication of audited annual reports and press releases on their website are all available in English.
-An annual report is defined as a current set of accounts consisting of a profit and loss statement, a balance sheet, a directors' review and full notes to the accounts.
+In case of doubt, the company will not be included. - 2.7 The property stocks included in the GPR Asia Pacific Top 30 Index are assigned a base weighting derived from (i) their free float market capitalization on the date of periodic adjustment and (ii) their GRESB score1.
+The methodology of the GPR Asia Pacific Top 30 Index all conform to the UCITS investment directives set by the EU. - 2.8 Country weights are the sum of weighting factors of individual constituents in every country. - 2.9 If a company derives over 75% of the operational turnover from one country, not being the country of its primary stock listing, the company is placed in the index of the country in which the assets are located. - 2.10 In case of exclusion of a company from the index, the compiler will not assign another company for inclusion. - 2.11 Companies are included if the publication of audited annual reports and press releases on their website are all available in English.
+An annual report is defined as a current set of accounts consisting of a profit and loss statement, a balance sheet, a directors' review and full notes to the accounts. - 2.12 Only companies compliant with the UN Global Compact are eligible for the index.
+All companies for which an evaluation is not possible due to insufficient and/or missing information or data are excluded.